-The dilemma over what to do when you hate your job is a tricky one.
+What to do when you hate your job?
+The dilemma is a tricky one.

 Whether you hate it because of your boss who shouldn’t even be in charge of an army of G.I.
 Joe’s, or the long hours, your insane co-workers or simply the fact that you’ve been doing the same thing for the past – well, we won’t say how many years. . .

-it’s hard just to quit a job because you don’t like it, especially if you still need the paycheck, especially if you don’t know what’s next.
+It’s hard just to quit a job if you still need the paycheck, especially if you don’t know what’s next.

-So if you find yourself in a stuck position where it may take you several months or even several years to get to the point financially, mentally, and emotionally, where you can quit, or it may take you that long to get the logistics in place, what are you to do day in and day out between 9 to 5?
+So if you find yourself in a stuck position where it may take you a while to get to the point financially, mentally, and emotionally to quit, what are you to do day in and day out between 9 to 5?